nolanlawson/dotjs-2016/readme.md

 ???

-So as Bruce argues in his talk, this is the context in which PWAs and Service Workers were born.
+And in a sense, this is the new context for Progressive Web Apps (PWAs).
 In the same way that HTML5 was a response to the challenges presented by Flash and Silverlight, PWAs are a response to native mobile apps.

 --

-## Progressive Web Apps: collection of web APIs to match native behavior
+* Offline
+* Push notifications
+* Background sync
+* Multithreading

 ---